TeamPath: Building MultiModal Pathology Experts with Reasoning AI Copilots: Methods

 Figure \ref{fig:summary bench} (a) compares the performance of \method{} with other VLMs across all selected metrics on the testing set. \method{} consistently outperforms the baselines across every metric, demonstrating its strength in generating summaries that align closely with reference annotations in both content and structure.
 To provide a holistic assessment, we further visualized the aggregated rankings and average scores of all methods in Figure \ref{fig:summary bench} (b), which highlights the leading performance of \method{} across the joint set of evaluation metrics.
 Recognizing that performance may vary by sample source, we also examined model performance across specific tissue and disease contexts.
-Figure \ref{fig:summary bench} (c) reports ROUGE-L and BERT scores for samples from patients with adenocarcinoma, while Figure \ref{fig:summary bench} (d) shows results for breast tissue samples.
+We first analyze the produced categories in the testing dataset and illustrate the distribution of top 10 categories in Extended Data Figure \ref{supfig:dis and tissue category}.
+Among these labels, we select the top 1 label in each class, including adenocarcinoma and breast tissue, for further investigation.
+Extended Data Figure \ref{supfig:summary by category} (a) reports ROUGE-L and BERT scores for samples from patients with adenocarcinoma, while Extended Data Figure \ref{supfig:summary by category} (b) shows results for breast tissue samples.
 In both cases, \method{} maintains superior performance compared with competing baselines.
-As an illustrative case study, Figure \ref{fig:summary bench} (e) presents an example output from \method{}, which accurately captures key organizational and pathological features—such as elongated spindle-shaped cells with eosinophilic cytoplasm and elongated nuclei, characteristic of smooth muscle cells.
+As an illustrative case study, Figure \ref{fig:summary bench} (c) presents an example output from \method{}, which accurately captures key organizational and pathological features—such as elongated spindle-shaped cells with eosinophilic cytoplasm and elongated nuclei, characteristic of smooth muscle cells.
 By contrast, outputs from baseline models (Extended Data Figure \ref{supfig:summary info}) contain less precise descriptions and, in some cases, incorrect content, further underscoring the advantages of \method{} in summarization tasks.

 Therefore, we conclude that \method{} demonstrates as a strong performer in providing the high-level interpretations with pathology features of assigned ROIs.